emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - finish Nav bar
 [X] - look at layout
 [X] - Get all components linked and loaded
-[X] - use onChange and state to make input only number for age form
+[] - use onChange and state to make input only number for age form

 [] Login/sign up page
     - form for login